Use the links below to navigate through this comprehensive guide on helping you choose the best underlay for your needs

 How much does delivery cost?

-We currently offer two delivery options depending on the value of your order.
+We currently offer a number of delivery options depending on the value of your order.
 Our rolls are large and heavy when securely packed for safe delivery, but we do everything we can to keep the costs as low as possible for our customers.

 How long does delivery take?